Become A Friend of Patronato

 All Friends of Patronato (FOP) Levels Include these Basic Benefits:

-• Invitations to FOP Lecture Series on Zoom and in person
+• Invitations to FOP Lecture Series on Zoom

 • Subscription to Patronato’s printed Newsletter